Jeff Caldwell High School Counselor

 Student's Right to Privacy and Confidentiality

 Exceptions to confidentiality exist, and students should be informed when situations arise.
-School counselors have a responsibility to disclose information obtained in counseling relationships with others to protect students, themselves, or other individuals.
+School counselors are responsible for disclosing information obtained in counseling relationships to protect students, themselves, or other individuals.
 Privileged communication between a school counselor and a student is a legal term granting protection to information shared in a counseling relationship only if said privilege is granted by federal or state statute.
 If privilege applies, it can provide additional safeguards to confidential information.

 Counseling and guidance programs have undergone an evolution over several decades and are critical to helping prepare students to meet future challenges.
-The Belle Fourche School District school counselors promote academic, college, and career readiness and social/emotional development for all students.
+The Belle Fourche School District school counselors promote all students' academic, college, and career readiness and social/emotional development.

 Classroom Guidance Lessons: Helps students understand themselves and others.
 School counselors help students develop peer relationships, adequate social, decision-making, study skills, effective communications, conflict resolution, coping strategies, and more through classroom guidance.